Profile Image

 Email: makbar[at]utep[dot]edu | Phone: (915) 747-5883

 I am an Associate Professor in the Department of Computer Science at The University of Texas at El Paso (UTEP), where I have been a faculty member since Fall 2017.
-Prior to this, I served as a Research Assistant Professor and Assistant Director of the CyberShare Center of Excellence at UTEP.
-I earned my Ph.D. in Computer Science from Virginia Tech, a Master’s degree in Computer Science from Montana State University-Bozeman, and a Bachelor’s degree in Computer Science and Engineering from Shahjalal University of Science and Technology in Bangladesh.
+Before that, I was a Research Assistant Professor and the Assistant Director of the CyberShare Center of Excellence at UTEP.
+I received my Ph.D. in Computer Science from Virginia Tech, a Master’s degree from Montana State University–Bozeman, and a Bachelor’s degree from Shahjalal University of Science and Technology in Bangladesh.

 Research Focus